shanerowden/bbatch/README.md

 # bbatch v0.2
-This is the Basis for An Attempt to Make Big Batch Moves and Write Data on Some of My Files...
+Big Batch Moves and Write Big Batch Data

 *This Script Works But the Code is an Absolute Mess, I am Aware...*